Archipelago Sea: Prehistory

 The islands began rising from the water 10,000 years ago.
-At that stage the Danish straits were closed and the current Baltic Sea was the fresh-water Lake Ancylus.
+At that stage the Danish Straits were closed and the current Baltic Sea was the fresh-water Lake Ancylus.
 The water around the islands turned from fresh to brackish around 7600 years ago as the saline water from the North Sea penetrated further to the Baltic from the recently opened straits.
 The oldest archaeological finds in Dragsfjärd date back to ca. 4000 BC and represent the Pit-Comb Ware culture.
 During that period the outer archipelago was formed by the highest points of the main islands of Houtskär, Korpo and Nagu.
 Due to post-glacial rebound the entire archipelago has risen approximately 25 m since, enlarging existing islands and creating many more.

 Swedish rule

 During the 12th and 13th centuries Sweden established its control of the Archipelago Sea.
 At the same time Christianity started to spread to Finland, starting from the archipelago and the adjacent coastal area.
 The islands occupy a strategic position, guarding the approaches to Stockholm, Turku and the entire Gulf of Bothnia.
-Therefore, they were fortified by the Swedish empire during the Middle Ages.
+Therefore, they were fortified by the Swedish Empire during the Middle Ages.
 A royal postal route used to go via the northern islands in the 16th and 17th century.

 According to legend, the notorious pirates known as the Victual Brothers, who terrorized the Baltic Sea region in the Middle Ages, would have lit stray fires in the Archipelago Sea, which would have lured other ships to shore, looted the booty and possibly killed the ship's crew.
 This is apparently just a later story tradition.
 According to the same tradition, the pirates were also joined by young adventurous men from coastal villages who did not see a future for themselves in their home region.

 In 1808 the War of Finland broke out between Sweden and Russia.
 In April Russian troops occupied the archipelago, including Åland.
 Soon after the local residents, enraged by the confiscation of ships, rebelled.
-Aided by troops from Sweden the archipelago was cleared from Russian troops in May.
+Aided by troops from Sweden the archipelago was cleared of Russian troops in May.
 The Swedish troops then used the islands as a staging area for the recapture of continental Finland.
-The archipelago remained in Swedish control until the end of the war, but in the subsequent Treaty of Fredrikshamn in 1809 Sweden was forced to cede the area along with rest of Finland.
+The archipelago remained in Swedish control until the end of the war, but in the subsequent Treaty of Fredrikshamn in 1809 Sweden was forced to cede the area along with the rest of Finland.
 The Archipelago Sea became part of the autonomous Grand Duchy of Finland under the Russian Empire.